 Data channel: an AES-256-CBC cipher with HMAC SHA1 hash authentication.

-This is a secure setup that matches or exceeds our minimum recommendations on all points.
+This is a secure setup that matches or exceeds our minimum recommendations in all areas.
 Please see the VPN Encryption Guide for more details.

 As already noted, PureVPN uses only bare metal servers.
 It does use “virtual locations,” but these are hosted on servers directly under the control of PureVPN and so do not present a security threat.
 We are also pleased to note that PureVPN now handles all DNS requests using in-house DNS servers for maximum privacy.

-Not so good is that the PureVPN website uses a variety of privacy-invading trackers on its web site, including Google analytics.
+Not so good is that the PureVPN website uses a variety of privacy-invading trackers, including Google analytics.
 These do not affect the privacy of your VPN browsing sessions, however.

-The main thing holding back this very fully-featured VPN service was the extensive connection logs it kept.
-Now that it has stopped keeping logs that can compromise its users' privacy, PureVPN is easy to recommend.
+In previous years, the primary thing holding back this fully-featured VPN service was the extensive connection logs it kept.
+Now that it has stopped keeping logs that could potentially compromise users' privacy, PureVPN is pretty easy to recommend.